istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/change-notes/index.md

 - **Fixed** an issue that `gateway` injection template didn't respect the `kubectl.kubernetes.io/default-logs-container` and `kubectl.kubernetes.io/default-container` annotations.

-- **Fixed** an issue causing istio-iptables cmd to fail when a non-built-in table is present in the system.
+- **Fixed** an issue causing istio-iptables command to fail when a non-built-in table is present in the system.

-- **Fixed** an issue preventing the PodDisruptionBudget `maxUnavailable` field from being customizable.
+- **Fixed** an issue preventing the `PodDisruptionBudget` `maxUnavailable` field from being customizable.
   ([Issue #54087](https://github.com/istio/istio/issues/54087))

 - **Fixed** Injection config errors were being silenced (i.e. logged and not returned) when the sidecar injector was unable to process the sidecar config.
 This change will now propagate the error to the user instead of continuing to process a faulty config.  ([Issue #53357](https://github.com/istio/istio/issues/53357))